Everyday is an opportunity

 The tipping point

 Then the kicker comes when he tells me I need to call and reset my password.
-He gives me a phone number to call and tells me to go ahead and call from the phone and he will wait for me.
+He gives me a phone number to call and tells me to go ahead and call and he will wait for me.